Yankees vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- In seven games over the last 10 matchups when favored by oddsmakers, the Yankees have a record of 4-3.

-- In their last 10 games with a total, the Yankees and their opponents are 6-4-0 when it comes to hitting the over.
+- In their previous 10 matchups with a total posted by sportsbooks, the Yankees and their foes are 7-3-0 when it comes to hitting the over.

-- Oddsmakers have not set a spread for any of the Yankees' last 10 games.
-New York games have gone over the run total five times in a row, and the average total in this streak was 8.6 runs.
+- The Yankees' previous 10 contests have not had a runline set by oddsmakers.
+In six consecutive games, New York and its opponent have topped the over/under, with the average total set by sportsbooks being 8.6 runs.

 Yankees Betting Records & Stats

-- The Yankees have won 19 of the 30 games they were listed as the moneyline favorite this season (63.3%).

-- New York has a 7-1 record (winning 87.5% of its games) when it has played as moneyline favorites of -175 or shorter.
+- New York has a record of 1-5 in games where bookmakers have it as underdogs of at least +110 on the moneyline.

-- The implied moneyline probablility for this matchup gives the Yankees a 63.6% chance to win.
+- Bookmakers have implied with the moneyline set for this matchup that the Yankees have a 47.6% chance of pulling out a win.

-- In the 39 games in which bookmakers have set an over/under for New York, it has combined with opponents to go over the total 16 times (16-22-1).

-- The Yankees have not had a run line set for a contest this season.
+- New York and its opponents have hit the over in 17 of its 40 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.